pavelnovikau/triple_submit/README.md

 1. Browse to any website with a form
 2. Enable the extension for that site in the popup
-3. For the first N-1 presses: A newline character is inserted (in text areas)
+3. Every time you press Enter, the extension shows your progress
-4. On the Nth press: The form is submitted normally
+4. After the required number of Enter presses, the form is submitted

 ### Configuration Options